High-intensity Voronoi percolation on manifolds: Introduction

 \paragraph{Acknowledgments.} We would like to thank Gábor Pete for bringing to our attention the literature on unimodular random graphs and Alexander Lytchak for helpful comments on normal coordinates.
+We are also grateful to Pierre Calka, Daniel Hug, Sébastien Martineau and Vincent Tassion for their comments on earlier drafts of this paper.
 TB has been supported by the German Research Foundation (DFG) through the Priority Programme “Random Geometric Systems” (SPP 2265), via the research grant HU 1874/5-1.
 The three last authors were supported by the ERC grant CriSP (No. 851565).
 FS was also supported by the ERC grant Vortex (No. 101043450).